 2. Actions:

-To SA5: RAN3 respectfully requests SA5 to update the MDT for SNPN configuration information in their specification with support for the SNPN Cell ID List for MDT and the SNPN TAI List.
+To SA5: RAN3 respectfully requests SA5 to update the MDT for SNPN configuration information in their specification with support for the SNPN Cell ID List and the SNPN TAI List for MDT.

 3. Dates of Next TSG-RAN WG3 Meetings: